kayasax/EasyPIM/README.md

 **Built with ❤️ for the Azure Administrator Community**

 ---
-*⚡ Ready to transform your PIM management?
-Start with the [Event-Driven Governance Demo](https://github.com/kayasax/EasyPIM-EventDriven-Governance)!*"
+*⚡ Ready for advanced automation?
+Explore the [Event-Driven Governance Demo](https://github.com/kayasax/EasyPIM-EventDriven-Governance) for production CI/CD integration!*"